TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixA/IncludingYourScript/Index.rst

 """"""""""""""""""""""""""""""""""

-Call the function $GLOBALS['TSFE']->set\_no\_cache(), if you want to disable caching of the page.Call this during development!
+Call the function $GLOBALS['TSFE']->set\_no\_cache(), if you want to disable caching of the page.
+Call this during development only!
 And call it, if the content you create may not be cached.

 **Note:** If you make a syntax error in your script that keeps PHP from executing it, then the $GLOBALS['TSFE']->set\_no\_cache() function is not executed and the page *is* cached!
 So in these situations, correct the error, clear the page-cache and try again.
-This is true only for PHP\_SCRIPT and not for PHP\_SCRIPT\_INT and PHP\_SCRIPT\_EXT which are rendered *after* the cached page!
+This is true only for PHP\_SCRIPT and not for PHP\_SCRIPT\_INT and PHP\_SCRIPT\_EXT, which are rendered *after* the cached page!

 Example: